-So check out Eat This, Not That!’s favorite foods that help you sleep, build lean protein while you snooze, or keep you satisfied all night long to avoid those morning hunger pangs.
+So check out these favorite foods that help you sleep, build lean protein while you snooze, or keep you satisfied all night long to avoid those morning hunger pangs.

 Greek yogurt is like the MVP of yogurts, thanks to its high protein and low sugar content (in unsweetened varieties).
 The protein is filling and can help you build lean muscle while you snooze.
 A study published in the American Journal of Physiology found that eating protein right before you sleep stimulates overnight protein synthesis, which repairs and helps grow muscle.
 Since lean protein helps your body burn fat, getting enough of the macronutrient is key for weight loss